EchterAlsFake/PHUB/docs/source/guides/download.rst

 Even more advanced downloading
 ------------------------------

-If :meth:`phub.Video.download` is not advanced enough for you, here are a few other more bare-bone methods.
+If :meth:`.Video.download` is not advanced enough for you, here are a few other more bare-bone methods.

-You can use :meth:`phub.Video.get_segments`, which outputs a generator containing a list segment URLs.
+You can use :meth:`.Video.get_segments`, which outputs a generator containing a list segment URLs.
 See the ``my_downloader`` exemple above.

-If you want something even more bare-bone, use :meth:`phub.Video.get_M3U_url`.
+If you want something even more bare-bone, use :meth:`.Video.get_M3U_url`.
 This outputs the URL of the master M3U file for a desired quality.
 This can be used, for exemple, with FFMPEG (if you want to have more control over it than with ``phub.download.FFMPEG``).